 Use the remaining time to do your own freestyle practice.

-VII WINDING DOWNCorpse Pose (Savasana)
+VIII WINDING DOWNCorpse Pose (Savasana)

 Lie flat on your mat, feet dangling on its side, palms facing up.
 Let go of everything.
 Dissolve.
 Relax completely.

 YOGA by Gigit | Learn English | Travel like a Nomad | Donation Bank